VivKatara/NBA-Hackathon-2018/README.md

 # NBA-Hackathon-2018
-This program utilizes data provided by the NBA to calculate +/- ratios of each player in every input game.
+This program calculates +/- ratios of NBA players in every input game for the 2017-2018 NBA Basketball season.
+Running this program is dependent on large amounts of data provided by the NBA on all games and player statistics for the 2017-2018 NBA season.
+Due to the rules of the hackathon, these files were not uploaded.